 Actually I know the answer: the pharmaceutical industry is just too big to fail.

 With the whole of Medicare Part D run by insurance companies, we’ve come to just accept them.
 And when that happens, all we can do is look around for the best priced plan for the specific drugs we take.
 If like in our case there’s a welfare fund running the show, it’s more of a take-it-or-leave-it situation.
-And I don’t think greater transparency negotiating these plans would help: the whole industry is unbelievably complicated and riddled with fraud.
+I’m not sure greater transparency negotiating these plans would help: the whole industry is unbelievably complicated and riddled with fraud.

-I think the city looks for the best Part D deal it can get, and rank and file members are mostly oblivious.
+Perhaps the union looks for the best Part D deal it can get.
+Rank-and-file members are mostly oblivious.
 Some have taken to the streets against the new Part A, B and C the city is cooking up, but everyone in the unions has turned a collective blind eye to the absolute scandal of the Part D design and how it’s morphed into a monster.
 It's a legislated for-profit enterprise we’ll never get rid of in our lifetime.

 If people are going to get all up in arms, I’m thinking they should have started doing it decades ago against Part D, way before the Aetna PPO became became a twinkle in Mike Mulgrew’s beady eye.